-Parenting Coordination (not confidential — coordinator could testify or report to the court): This is a long-term intervention (6-18 months) that is designed to address high-conflict co-parenting relationships in which there is a history or high risk of chronic litigation.
+LONG-TERM PARENTING COORDINATION.
+This is a long-term intervention (6-18 months) that is designed to address high-conflict co-parenting relationships in which there is a history or high risk of chronic litigation.
 Children suffer greatly when their childhoods are defined by co-parent conflict, especially the type that leads to constant court intervention and the child being forced to choose a side.
-A Parenting Coordinator will not only help co-parents refocus their relationship onto the needs of the children, but also help them resolve conflicts on a regular basis, rather than using the court system as their first choice of resolution.
+A Parenting Coordinator will not only help co-parents refocus their relationship onto the needs of the children, but also help them resolve conflicts on a regular basis rather than using the court system as their first choice of resolution.
 Parenting Coordinators are trained to teach, model and guide parents to engage in appropriate professional communication.
 They also may speak with other involved professionals, and the court if necessary, to assist both parents in adhering to the mandates of the court-ordered parenting plan in a peaceful manner.
-Cost is $150/hour for both in- and out-of-session work.
-For more information, contact CNFC by emailing firstname.lastname@example.org or call 404-592-1257.
+Cost is $195/hour and includes both in- and out-of-session work.
+A security deposit and credit card on file is required to begin.
+For more information, contact CNFC by emailing email@example.com or calling 404-592-1257.

 OTHER HELPFUL RESOURCES

 The below web site links are provided as additional resources to help you navigate family change.
 CNFC does not specifically endorse any of the businesses or services represented by these links.
 If you find a particular web site helpful, please e-mail us and let us know by clicking on the Contact link below.

 Click here for the guide, Planning for Shared Parenting: A Guide for Parents Living Apart.
 This booklet was put together by the Massachusetts Chapter of the Association of Family and Conciliation Courts (AFCC) and has been adopted by many professionals as a helpful aid in arranging parenting plans based on the ages and developmental stages of children.